LefhikaSediba/restaurant-website/README.md

 ## Project Description

-This project is a simple multi-page website created using **HTML, CSS, and Bootstrap**.
+This project is a simple multi-page website created using HTML, CSS, and Bootstrap.
-The website is hosted using **GitHub Pages** and demonstrates the use of Bootstrap components and responsive design.
+The website is hosted using GitHub Pages and demonstrates the use of Bootstrap components and responsive design.

 ## Pages

 The website contains the following pages:

-* **Home Page** – Introduces the website and displays content using the Bootstrap grid layout.
+* Home Page
-* **About Page** – Provides information about the developer and the purpose of the website.
+* About Page
 * Menu Page
-* **Contact Page** – Displays contact information.
+* Contact Page
 * Feedback Page

 ## Technologies Used